emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 .. js:function:: intArrayToString(array)

-  This creates a JavaScript string from a zero-terminated C-line array of numbers.
+  This creates a JavaScript string from an optionally zero-terminated C-line array of numbers, interpreted as UTF-8.

   :param array: The array to convert.
   :returns: A ``String``, containing the content of ``array``.